-Fun takes flight at The Oval’s airplane-themed playground.
-Found on the fringe of Seletar Airport, the centerpiece of the playground is a blue, red and yellow plane that kids can climb into.
+Fun takes flight at The Oval’s aeroplane-themed playground.
+Found on the fringe of Seletar Airport, the centrepiece of the playground is a blue, red and yellow plane that kids can climb into.
 There is also a “control tower”, swings and a Ludo area at the playground.
 More information here.

 Jacob Ballas Children’s Garden

 Jacob Ballas Children’s Garden is a section of Singapore Botanic Gardens specially set aside for children 12 years old and under.
 Besides little landscaped spots around the children’s garden, it also has a fun treehouse built around a tree.
 Once kids get to the top, they can hop into the slides and make their way back to the ground.
 Find out more.

 The Esplanade Park Playground makes our list of the best outdoor playgrounds in Singapore because of its location and nostalgic, retro-style play equipment.
 Found in the Civic District, it has a metallic slide, traditional-style seesaw and swings.
 Such classic playground equipment never goes out of style.
 Plus, a unique feature of the playground is its wall of bells that chime a melodious tune.
 Read more about it here.

 Jurong Central Park Playground